xdxie/WAS_WordArt-Segmentation/data_synthesis/README.md

 ## (Step 3) Inference

 With masks generated in Step 2, please prepare a JSON file  (`prompts.json`) with one prompt per mask image.
 Each line must be a JSON object containing a `"prompt"` field.
-Before running the inference, make sure mask images are stored in the --source_folder (e.g., ./masks) and that the number of lines in prompts.json matches the number of mask images.
+Before you run the inference, please make sure mask images are stored in the --source_folder (e.g., ./masks) and that the number of lines in prompts.json matches the number of mask images.
 **Run**
    ```bash
    python inference.py \